 Telehealth can be a great alternative to traditional therapy settings for medically fragile populations, families with transportation limitations, families residing in remote locations, or anyone looking for convenient access to care.

-1. How do I schedule a telehealth session?
+1. How do I schedule a telehealth session or evaluation?

 Simply call our office at (703) 879-2479 to speak with our administrative staff who can assist you in scheduling an appointment.
-Once the appointment is scheduled, your therapist will email you a link to your telehealth session.
+Once the appointment is scheduled, you will receive an email with our online registration forms and your therapist will email you a link for the telehealth session.

 2. How long will my telehealth session last?